صور الصفحة

 Court.

-your brethren to minister to the necessities of this Church and your Committee would strongly recommend that the Synod would instruct its de
+your brethren to minister to the necessities of this Church and your Committee would strongly reputations to keep the circumstances and prospects commend that the Synod would instruct its de

 of the Synod's missionary schemes prominently Professor CAMPBELL read the minutes of before the attention of the brethren of other Churches, in order that the Synod may continue the last diet. and the benefit of their prayers. to enjoy the encouragement of their sympathy